 Financing Depends on Auction Type

 A home auctioned on the steps at the courthouse, called a “trustee sale” will not allow financing.
-Even a hard money loan will not necessarily work if the auction payment deadline is too short.
+Even a brand-new hard money loan may not necessarily work if the auction payment deadline is too short.
 Cash or cashiers checks are required in most instances.

 Foreclosure Auction Financing Options